salu133445/bach-violin-dataset/docs/index.md

 The Bach Violin Dataset is a collection of high-quality public recordings of Bach's sonatas and partitas for solo violin (BWV 1001–1006).
 The dataset consists of 6.5 hours of professional recordings from 17 violinists recorded in various recording setups.
 Reference scores and estimated alignments are also provided.
-All recordings are collected from the web, and source URLs can be found in `audio.csv`.
+All recordings are collected from the web, and their source URLs can be found in `audio.csv`.
 The dataset can be downloaded [here](https://github.com/salu133445/bach-violin/releases).

 ## File organization